-Thanks for checking out Super Hockey Ball, a VR sports game by InnerLoop LLC.
+Thanks for checking out the products of InnerLoop LLC.

 This document outlines what data InnerLoop LLC collects and how that data is used.
-Use of Super Hockey Ball, this website, and our other products, constitutes acceptance of these terms, which may be amended or changed without notice.
+Use of our products constitutes acceptance of these terms, which may be amended or changed without notice.
 Don't worry, they aren't scary or complicated!
 In short, we only collect a limited amount of data as necessary for gameplay features and to inform further improvements.

 Personal data is linked to your user account and may be personally identifying.
 Each unique user account is created automatically and authenticated via your platform of purchase.
 We have no access to, nor will we ever ask for, user passwords or platform account information (other than as outlined below).

 We use this to create your account and track your individual statistics.
 Since Super Hockey Ball is cross-platform, leaderboards and stats are maintained separately from each individual storefront (such as Steam).

 This one should be pretty obvious.
 To show leaderboards we have to track your best scores and other game-generated stats.

 We note when new levels are unlocked.
 As an example, this helps us to determine things like, "Level 4 is way too hard, since only 14% of players make it to Level 5."
 This is also used to trigger achievements.

 Some user settings may be recorded.
 Examples include "Handedness", "Stick Length", "Locomotion Type", or "Rotation Type".
 This sort of information tells us which settings are being utilized by our players.
 This helps us focus on improving the most relevant features to our users.
 After all, if 95% of users change a default setting... maybe there should be a different default setting.

 GPU and CPU information, such as make/model, which is used to guide performance improvements.